Nuix/discover-extension-sdk/API.md

     }
 }
 ```
-Event properties are nested in a `data` object, so access them like so:
+Event properties are nested in a `data` object.
+Use the following fields and object syntax to access them.

 ```js
 var mainid = event.data.mainId;